maryu0/Bankist-app/README.md

 # Bankist UI 🏦

-**Bankist UI** is a modern, responsive user interface design for a fictional banking website.
-It focuses on delivering a smooth user experience with a clean, elegant design.
+**Bankist UI** is a sleek and modern user interface designed for a fictional banking platform.
+Built with a focus on responsiveness and user experience, it combines elegance with functionality to deliver a seamless and intuitive banking experience.
+Whether you're managing accounts, navigating features, or exploring animations, **Bankist UI** ensures every interaction feels smooth and engaging.

 ---